 This report does not constitute a recommendation or an invitation or offer to invest or any investment or other advice or any solicitation to participate in any business and no one shall rely on these materials regarding any contractual or other commitment, investment, etc.

-Any data is presented on the Addiko Bank Banja Luka level (referred to as Addiko Bank or the Addiko Bank Banja Luka throughout the document) unless
+Any data is presented on the Addiko Bank a.d.
+Banja Luka level unless stated otherwise.

 The tables in this report may contain rounding differences.

 Management Report